william-cowell-mf/azure-function-put-issue/README.md

 # Azure Function `PUT` issue with 3.0.15417

 There is an issue with the Azure Function Runtime Version 3.0.15417.
+This repo reproduces the defect.
+It was created using the Azure tools in Visual Studio Code.

 There is a regression preventing empty http route prefix for `HTTP PUT` methods.
 This worked previously in the previous version used on our production Azure Function App Service instances (Linux, 3.0.15405).